ethsana/sana-docs/docs/dapps-on-sana/pss.md

 ```

 ```
-Hello Swarm
+Hello Sana
 ```

-Congratulations! 🎉 You have sent your first encrypted, zero leak message over Swarm!
+Congratulations! 🎉 You have sent your first encrypted, zero leak message over Sana!